pjfl/p5-html-statetable/README.md

 - caption

-    An immutable string with a null default.
+    An mutable string with a null default.
 If set will display as the tables caption

 - cell\_class